mareiter/w251/hw09/README.md

 * Do you think your model is fully trained?
 How can you tell?

-Yes, the model seems to be fully trained, or at least close, as the evaluation loss graph has leveled off at approximately 1.6.
+Yes, the model seems to be fully trained, or at least close, as the evaluation loss graph has begun to level off at approximately 1.6.
 This indicates that additional training will likely not reduce loss to a significant degree.

 * Were you overfitting?

 It seems that 50,000 steps was an adequate number for training.
-While
+While the validation metrics such as BLEU Score and Evaluation Loss have begun to level off, they still improving and has not shown

 * Were your GPUs fully utilized?